Samahu/RoboND-DeepLearning-Project/Writeup.md

 ![alt text][image_0]

-Each of the two encoders is based of a Separable Convolution that would result in a reduced width and height of the input image consecutively but with an increased depth.
+* Each of the two encoders is based of a Separable Convolution that would result in a reduced width and height of the input image consecutively but with an increased depth.
 The reduced width and height comes from having a stride size of 2.
 The number of filters specifies the new depth which double with every filter.
 The output of the second encoder is then passed to a 1x1 convolution to sum up the depthwise separable convolution step.
 The benefit of the separable convolution over fully connected convolution is a reduced number of parameters which allows a smaller network that has a similar performance as a fully connected one and can be trained faster.

-The decoders decode the immediate previous layer (higher widthxdepth but lower depth) using a bilinear upsample operation.
+* The decoders decode the immediate previous layer (higher widthxdepth but lower depth) using a bilinear upsample operation.
 The output of the bilinear sampel is combined with an earlier layer and then passed to a Separable Convolution with reduced number of fitlers.

-All layers have batch normalizations in between.
+* All layers have batch normalizations in between.
 These helps to train faster and also has a regularization effect.

+* 1x1 Convolutions allows us to manipulate the depth of nueral network, either increase, decrease or even keep the same depth.
+The operation is typically followed by ReLU activation.
+In addition to manipulating the depth, a 1x1 convolution adds non-linearity to the network allowing it to learn more complex functions.

 ## Training, Predicting and Scoring ##